 This error occurs because the linker does not have enough memory to link your target object.
-This is not common, but might be triggered for a number of reasons, such as:
+This is not common, but might be triggered for various reasons, such as:

 - Linking very large objects or libraries together. - Generating a large amount of debug information. - Having very large regions defined in your scatter file.